fischerxz/custartspring25/week4/fisher_zhang/README.md

 ## Tips for High Scores

-- Use multiple fingers or alternate between fingers
 - Find a comfortable position for your hand
 - Try to maintain a steady rhythm
 - Practice makes perfect!